mmiv-center/DICOMAnonymizer/README.md

 ```
 docker run --rm -it anonymizer --exportanon rules.json
 ```
 The option --tagchange can be used to change the build-in rules.
-In the above example the placeholder PROJECTNAME is used to store the value of option -j (test) in the tag for InstitutionName (0008,0080).
-The default rule for this tag specifies that the value is deleted.
-In our PACS we use that tag to indicate the project name.
+In the help example the placeholder PROJECTNAME is used to store the value of option -j (test) in the tag for InstitutionName (0008,0080).
+The default rule for this tag specifies that the value is deleted - in our PACS we use that tag to indicate the project name.

 It is important to apply the arguments to the program in the correct order.
-First we set the name of the project and change rule, then we change export the rules.
+First we set the name of the project and change rule, then we export the rules.